opticfluorine/sovereign/ROADMAP.md

 Items should be able to exist within the game world or in character inventories.

-## Future Features Not Assigned to a Release
+## Features Not Yet Assigned to a Release

 ### Infrastructure

+#### PostgreSQL Backend Support

+The server should be able to optionally use a PostgreSQL database.

 #### Client-Server Binding

 The client should be able to manage a local bound copy of the server for single-player or multiplayer gameplay.

 #### Server Scripting